 Table 3 compares the minimum number of neighbors and number of liars to satisfy the most frequent rule in Algorithm 3 for each adversary model.

-The sequel provides sufficient conditions to derive the values contained in the table.
+In the sequel, we provide sufficient conditions to derive the values contained in the table.